telerik/winforms-docs/buttons/repeatbutton/customizing-appearance/accessing-and-customizing-elements.md

 ## Design time

 You can access and modify the style for different elements in __RadRepeatButton__ by using the Element hierarchy editor.
+It can be accessed by selecting the *Edit UI Elements* item from the Smart Tag.

->caption Fig.1 Element hierarchy editor
+>caption Figure 1: Element hierarchy editor

 ![repeatbutton-customizing-appearance-accessing-and-customizing-elements 001](images/repeatbutton-customizing-appearance-accessing-and-customizing-elements001.png)

 ## Programmatically

 You can customize the nested elements at run time as well:
->caption Fig.2 Customize elements
+>caption Figure 2: Customize elements

 ![repeatbutton-customizing-appearance-accessing-and-customizing-elements 002](images/repeatbutton-customizing-appearance-accessing-and-customizing-elements002.png)